linkFISH-Consulting/dbt-lf_utils/README.md

     Ideally, we avoid using this -> dbt.safe_cast does not work with postgres.
     TODO: Maybe add a custom `try_cast` macro for us and make it wrap safe_cast?
     For PG, could add manual checks for a bunch of types and then use normal cast?
+    See `is_int`, since this seems to be our mos common use case.
+    Note @MB: If columns are assumed to hold integers, they should be of integer type, and we catch the problem earlier...
+    IMHO only in mart layers we want to have columns that hold 99.9% integers as strings, with only a few replacement chars to give board its workaround for displaying `null` values.

 ## Learnings